strebern/hoverflow-mapping/README.md

 2. Click **CUSTOM MAP** then **LOCAL FILE**
 3. Select the glTF file you just exported

+### Reloading the map while playing

+If you want to test changes you just made in Blender :

+1. Export the map to glTF again in Blender
+2. Open the menu by pressing **Escape**
+2. Click on **RELOAD**

 ## Publish to Steam Workshop

 When you are happy with your map and you tested it thoroughly, you can publish it to the [Hoverflow Workshop](https://steamcommunity.com/workshop/browse/?appid=1280060).